n8n-io/n8n-docs/docs/example/outlook-import.md

 ---
-title: Email Import to DOC²
+title: Email Import with O365 to DOC²
 description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our DOC² system.
 date: 2022-09-14
 tags:
   - Workflow²
   - Email
   - Outlook
+  - O365
   - Import
   - DOC²

 ---

-#  Outlook Import to DOC²
+#  O365 Import to DOC²

-With the following workflow you can upload the attachments from your outlook emails to DOC².
+With the following workflow you can upload the attachments from your Office 365 emails to DOC².

 ![](/_images/workflows/workflows/WF-outlook-import.png)